jasonkim7288/rails_edu_blog/README.md

 Rails : main source code programming

-Postgresql : database for storing user info and message history
+Postgresql : database for storing admin info, categoris and posts

 Pagination gem : for pagination of posts